SAP/project-kb/README.md

 [![Pytest](https://github.com/SAP/project-kb/actions/workflows/python.yml/badge.svg)](https://github.com/SAP/project-kb/actions/workflows/python.yml)

-`Project KB` supports the creation, management and aggregation of a distributed, collaborative knowledge base of vulnerabilities that affect open-source software.
+The goal of `Project KB` is to enable the creation, management and aggregation of a distributed, collaborative knowledge base of vulnerabilities that affect open-source software.

-This repository contains a [vulnerability knowledge-base](vulnerability-data) as well as set of tools to support its creation and management.
+`Project KB` consists of vulnerability data [vulnerability knowledge-base](vulnerability-data) as well as set of tools to support the mining, curation and management of such data.

-Additionally, the [MSR2019](MSR2019) folder contains the package associated with the paper we published at the Mining Software Repository conference in 2019 (see below).

 ## Why this project